-You want to change your shower mixer for aesthetic reasons?
-Do you have a recent problem, such as a water leak, and don't know how to change your shower mixer?
-In this article, we will show you step by step how to disassemble, replace, and then reassemble your shower mixer.
-Even if you are not a handyman, you will find all the information you need to do this without much difficulty.
+Do you want to change your shower mixer for aesthetic reasons?
+Do you have a recent problem, such as a water leak, and you don't know how to change your shower mixer?
+In this article, we will show you step by step how to dismantle, change, and then reassemble your shower mixer.
+Know that even if you are not handy, you will find all the necessary information to succeed without much difficulty.

-Just before changing or replacing your mixer, let's take a moment to review the materials you will need.
-In the vast majority of cases, you probably already have this material at home, but if not, feel free to buy it at a large store, as you will likely need it for future work at home.
+Just before changing or replacing your mixer, let's briefly review the tools you will need.
+In most cases, you will probably already have these tools at home, but if not, do not hesitate to buy them at a large store, as you will likely need them for future work at home.

 - A pair of gloves